syncfusion-content/ej2-common-docs/ej2-javascript/ts/security-advisory.md

 **Resolution:**

-From the release (v22.1.34), Syncfusion removes the usage of `unsafe-eval` directive` in the CSP meta tag by implementing a [function template](https://ej2.syncfusion.com/documentation/common/template#function-template) approach for template properties.
-This will prevent the execution of code from strings and improve the overall security of Syncfusion controls.
+Starting from the release (v22.1.34), Syncfusion has removed the usage of the `unsafe-eval` directive in the CSP meta tag by implementing a [function template](https://ej2.syncfusion.com/documentation/common/template#function-template) approach for template properties.
+This change will prevent the execution of code from strings and further improve the overall security of Syncfusion controls.

 For more information about the Content Security Policy, refer to this [documentation](https://ej2.syncfusion.com/documentation/common/troubleshoot/content-security-policy).

 ### 2023 Volume 3 (v23.1.36) - September 15, 2023

-HTML Sanitizer has been implemented to prevent cross-site scripting (XSS) attacks in Syncfusion controls.
+An HTML Sanitizer has been implemented to prevent cross-site scripting (XSS) attacks in Syncfusion controls.
 This ensures that the data rendered in the controls is safe and secure.

-HTML sanitizing helps to prevent the security vulnerability such as  To address this aspect,

 **Threat:**